 - Proactive risk management: AI identifies scheduling conflicts, workload imbalances, and potential slowdowns, enabling teams to make adjustments before issues arise.

-AI-powered digital workforce: Your team of AI specialists
+monday Agent Factory: Your team of AI specialists

 Managing projects at scale requires intelligent AI support that actively enhances execution, resource management, and decision-making.
 The AI-powered digital workforce in monday work management brings specialized AI agents that handle critical tasks, allowing teams to stay focused on high-impact work.
+Build your own from scratch or choose from a variety of pre-built AI agents, such as:

-- Project Analyzer: Monitors projects in real time, flags bottlenecks, and adjusts schedules to prevent delays.
+- Project analyzer: Monitors projects in real time, flags bottlenecks, and adjusts schedules to prevent delays.

-- Sales Advisor: Identifies sales trends, predicts deal blockers, and provides coaching tips to improve performance.
+- Sales advisor: Identifies sales trends, predicts deal blockers, and provides coaching tips to improve performance.

-- Campaign Manager: Analyzes campaign metrics, offers data-driven recommendations, and optimizes marketing strategies.
+- Campaign manager: Analyzes campaign metrics, offers data-driven recommendations, and optimizes marketing strategies.

-- Deal Facilitator: Speeds up deal closures by tracking stages, providing smart recommendations, and maintaining momentum.
+- Deal facilitator: Speeds up deal closures by tracking stages, providing smart recommendations, and maintaining momentum.

-- Research Assistant: Collects industry insights, auto-generates research summaries, and identifies emerging trends.
+- Research assistant: Collects industry insights, auto-generates research summaries, and identifies emerging trends.

-- Onboarding Helper: Guides new hires through onboarding, answers common questions, and tracks milestone completion.
+- Onboarding helper: Guides new hires through onboarding, answers common questions, and tracks milestone completion.

 With AI agents handling administrative and operational planning tasks, teams can focus on problem-solving, innovation, and execution.

-Work smarter and scale with AI
+Work smarter and scale with monday vibe

 Is AI taking over project management?